 Comfort foods aside, definitely make sure to try new foods as you travel.
 Food is an invaluable part of the culture and cultural understanding.

 Becoming an expat is exciting, but it can also be pretty intimidating.
 Don’t let fear own you.
-Manage your fears and enjoy your new life!
+Manage your fears of moving abroad and enjoy your new life!

 Have you moved abroad?
 If not, is there something holding you back?